 Types of Accidental Death Insurance Coverage

 There are several different types of accidental death insurance coverage.
 These include the following:

 Accidental death and dismemberment coverage is often offered to the members of a group as a separate, elective employee benefit.
 In this case, the premiums that are paid for the coverage will usually be directly deducted from the insured employee’s paycheck on a regular basis.

 Travel accident/business trip accidental death and dismemberment coverage is also usually offered via an employee benefit plan.
 This coverage will provide financial protection to employees when they are traveling on company business.
-With this type of coverage, the premium is usually paid in full by the employer.
+Under this coverage, the premium is usually paid in full by the employer.